adnjoo/portfolio-website/posts/amazon.md

 Working at AWS was my first experience at a FAANG company, and it was an incredible opportunity to learn and grow as a front-end engineer.
 At Amazon I used the unique systems to build and deploy full stack applications including [brazil build](https://gist.github.com/terabyte/15a2d3d407285b8b5a0a7964dd6283b0), 🚰 [Pipelines](https://blog.pragmaticengineer.com/amazon-notable-systems/), CR (code review - Amazon lingo for PR), Isengard and much more.

+Some other interesting pieces of Amazon culture include the concept of the [flywheel](https://www.samseely.com/posts/the-amazon-flywheel-part-1), [2 way doors](https://fs.blog/reversible-irreversible-decisions/), and [2 pizza teams](https://jasoncrawford.org/two-pizza-teams) to aid agility when developing software in large organizations.

 Unfortunately, I was laid off in late January, which was tough to deal with.
 However, I am still grateful for the experience and the skills that I gained during my time at AWS.
 As a front-end engineer, I feel that my skills have improved, and I am now better equipped to tackle new challenges in my career.

 Looking back, I am reminded that setbacks are a part of life, and they can help us grow and become better.
 I am excited to see what new opportunities await in the future.